roman-milk/roman-milk.github.io/rob-and-glenda.md

  "Jesus Rob, where the hell have you been?
 I've been trying to get you all day.
 We need to talk buddy."

  "Don't you "buddy" me you worthless piece of shit.
 The only thing we need to do is make sure that you never get close enough to me to let me get my hands on you.
 The last thing I need right now is to go to prison for killing your sorry ass."
-Report_Story #2